Hands-on Science

 Presented at the following times:

 Explore how Earth’s water systems are connected through the flow of water!
-In this interactive exhibit, participants will engage with physical models and digital demonstrations to explore how water moves through the environment both above and below ground in different unique landscapes.
-Participants can pour water onto a 3-D printed landscape and watch how it makes its way downstream, digitally place a drop of water somewhere in the US and follow its path to the ocean, and observe how water travels underground as we add water to a groundwater system model.
+In this interactive exhibit, participants will engage with physical models and digital demonstrations to explore how water moves through the environment Participants can pour water onto a 3D printed landscape and watch how it makes its way downstream, digitally place a drop of water somewhere in the U.S. and follow its path to the ocean, and observe how water moves along Earth’s surface as we add water to physical model.

 Learn more about Go with the Flow: Exploring the Movement of Water!